 A few library databases contain primary source materials.
-When using these resources from off-campus, you’ll be prompted to log in with your Pipeline username and password.
+When using these resources from off-campus, you will be prompted to log in with your Pipeline username and password.

-- ARTstor: This database provides images (prints, posters, maps, photographs) in a variety of subject areas.
+- ARTstor: Provides images (prints, posters, maps, photographs) in a variety of subject areas.
 Use the advanced search to limit your results by date to find works from a particular time period.

-- History Reference Center: Primary source material in this database includes treaties, photos, maps and videos.
+- History Reference Center: Primary source materials in this database includes treaties, photos, maps and videos.
 Use the advanced search and select “primary source document” in the “publication type” menu.

 - JSTOR: Some journals found in JSTOR were published as early as the mid 19th century and could be considered primary sources depending on your research topic.
 Use the advanced search and limit your search by date to find materials written during a particular time period.
 For example, enter “slavery” into the search box and limit the publication dates to 1800-1850 to see what was written about slavery before it was abolished in the United States.